 Find more information here

-Each traveler must submit a Travel Health Visa Application form online at travel.gov.bs.
+Travelers from other countries must submit a Travel Health Visa Application form online at travel.gov.bs.
 Confirmation will be provided via email.
 Each traveler must have that confirmation on hand upon arrival at their destination.
+Visitors from Canada, the United Kingdom and the European Union are still be permitted to enter the Bahamas.
+As a result, the nation’s airline, Bahamasair, announced it will cease flights to the US immediately.

 Where to Stay: The Royal at Atlantis, Nassau, Bahamas